ibm-cloud-architecture/refarch-eda/docs/rt-analytics/README.md

-# Process Continuous Streaming Events
+# Process continuous streaming events

-As we discussed coming into this section, the ability to process continuous Event Streams to derive real time insights/intelligence has become one of the essential elements of modern event driven solutions.
+One of the essential elements of modern event-driven solutions is the ability to process continuous event streams to derive real time insights and intelligence.

 In this section we will take more detailed look at what this means in terms of required capabilities and the technology choices that are available to provide these as part of the Event Driven Architecture.

-## Streaming Analytics (Real-time analytics)
+## Streaming analytics (real-time analytics)

-Streaming analytics provides the capabilities to look into and understand the events flowing through unbounded real time event streams.
-Streaming applications are developed which process the event flow and allow data and analytical functions to be applied to information in the stream.

-Streaming applications are written as multi step flows across the following capabilities:
+Streaming analytics provides the capabilities to look into and understand the events flowing through unbounded real-time event streams.
+Streaming applications process the event flow and allow data and analytical functions to be applied to information in the stream.
+Streaming applications are written as multistep flows across the following capabilities:

 * **Ingest** many sources of events.
-* **Prepare** data transformation, filtering, correlate, aggregate on some metrics and leverage other data sources for data enrichment.
+* **Prepare** data by transforming, filtering, correlating, aggregating on some metrics and leveraging other data sources for data enrichment.
-* **Detect and Predict** event patterns using scoring, classification.
+* **Detect and predict** event patterns using scoring and classification.
 * **Decide** by applying business rules and business logic.
-* **Act** by directly executing an action, or in event driven systems publishing an event notification or command.
+* **Act** by directly executing an action, or in event-driven systems publishing an event notification or command.

 ![](rt-analytics-app-pattern.png)

-### Basic Streaming analytics capabilities
+### Basic streaming analytics capabilities

-To support the real time analytical processing of the unbounded event streams the following capabilities are foundational to the event stream processing component in the Event Driven Architecture
+To support the real-time analytical processing of the unbounded event streams, the following capabilities are essential to the event stream processing component:

 * Continuous event ingestion and analytical processing.
 * Processing across multiple event streams.
-* Low latency processing, data does not have to be stored.
+* Low latency processing, where data do not have to be stored.
-* Processing of high-volume/velocity streams of data.
+* Processing of high-volume and high-velocity streams of data.
-* Continuous Query and Analysis of the feed.
+* Continuous query and analysis of the feed.
 * Correlation across events and streams.
 * Windowing and stateful processing.
 * Query and analysis of stored data.
-* Development and execution of Data pipelines.
+* Development and execution of data pipelines.
-* Development and execution of Analytics pipelines.
+* Development and execution of analytics pipelines.
-* Scoring of Machine Learning models in line in the real time event stream processing.
+* Scoring of machine learning models in line in the real-time event stream processing.

-### Support for real time analytics and decision making
+### Support for real-time analytics and decision-making

-With those foundational capabilities in place, there are frequently seen event stream types and processing capabilities which should be supported.
-Bringing these out as functions which can applied to the stream processing in the Streaming Application code simplifies the problem down and speeds up the development time.
+Beyond the basic capabilities, consider supporting other frequently-seen event stream types and processing capabilities in your event stream processing component.
+By creating functions for these stream types and processes in the streaming application code, you can simplify the problem and reduce the development time.

-These include:
+These capabilities include the following:

-* GeoSpatial
+* Geospatial
-  * Location based analytics
+  * Location-based analytics
   * Geofencing & map matching
   * Spatio-temporal hangout detection
-* TimeSeries Analysis
+* Time series analysis
   * Timestamped data analysis
   * Anomaly detection & forecasting
-* Text Analytics
+* Text analytics
-  * NLP & NLU
+  * Natural Language Processing & Natural Language Understanding
   * Sentiment analysis & entity extraction
-* Video and Audio
+* Video and audio
-  * Speech to Text conversion
+  * Speech-to-text conversion
   * Image recognition
 * Rules
   * Decisions described as business logic
-* CEP
+* Complex Event Processing (CEP)
   * Temporal pattern detection
 * Entity Analytics
   * Relationships between entities